 All too many folks get rabbits for their kids on a whim, especially around Easter, then SURPRISE they find they don’t really want the responsibility of having a rabbit as a pet.
 Then, if the bunny is lucky, it ends up in a shelter or rescue.

 You however have done your research.
-You know what's involved in keeping a pet rabbit happy (or at least are open to learning).
-You have your home rabbit proofed and have a spiffy indoor rabbit hutch or other living arrangements in place for your new friend!
+You know what’s involved in keeping a pet rabbit happy (or at least are open to learning).
+And you have your home rabbit proofed and have a spiffy indoor rabbit hutch or other living arrangements in place for your new friend!